ahmed-mans/Conveyor-Object_Detection/README.md

 - Reference object pixel coordinate in the fomat ```[x1, y1, x2, y2]```<br>
 - Threshold value of your choice that provides the best binary image to extract your reference object from the background.

-Once you have confirmed the calibration and obtain a PPM, you can update the ```config.yaml``` file in the /config directory by changing
+Once you have confirmed the calibration and obtain a PPM, you can update the ```config.yaml``` file in the /config directory by changing:

 - The calibration image path: